JEason13/ADMI/README.md

 To create the A.D.M.I. program The following goals will be achieved within the specified timeframe; meeting the predefined milestones:
 **Goals**:

-_Goal one:_ Create a CLI using a PowerShell system that can run without issues on a host computer.
+_Goal one:_ Create a GUI using a PowerShell system that can run without issues on a host computer.

     Timeline: First 4 weeks of the project.